Steps of the eviction process in Maine:

 Illegal Activity | 7 Days | No |

 In Maine, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Maine landlord-tenant law.
-To do so, they must first terminate the tenancy by giving 7 days’ notice to move out.
-The tenant is not allowed to fix the issue and must vacate the rental unit.
+To do so, the landlord must first serve the tenant a 7 days’ notice to comply or vacate, which gives the tenant a chance to fix the issue or move out.

 Examples of lease violations include:

-- Having an unauthorized occupant live on the premises.
+- Allowing unauthorized occupants or pets to live on the premises

-In Maine, a landlord can evict a tenant for an illegal activity.
-To do so, they must first provide the tenant with a 7 days’ notice to vacate before the landlord can proceed with an eviction action.
-The tenant is not allowed to fix the issue and must vacate the rental unit.
+In Maine, a landlord can evict a tenant for committing an illegal activity on the premises.
+To do so, the landlord must first provide the tenant a 7 days’ notice to vacate.
+The tenant does not have the option to fix the issue and must move out within the 7 day period.

 Illegal Evictions in Maine

-In Maine, any of the below is illegal.
+In Maine, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant court costs, reasonable attorneys’ fees, plus $250 or actual damages sustained, whichever is greater.

 “Self-Help” Evictions